Yes, America's Anchorman is away and this is your undocumented anchorman, EIB's very own anchor baby.

 Do you realize that?

-Yesterday for her comeback speech yesterday for her comeback speech, in the motorcade, I counted one bus, one truck, four vans, and nine SUVs.
+Yesterday for her comeback speech, yesterday for her comeback speech, in the motorcade, I counted one bus, one truck, four vans and nine SUVs.

 So you run the arithmetic on that.

-Uh how many people in each of the f just four apiece in the SUVs and maybe six in all those vans, and God knows how many people on the bus.
+How many people in each of the just four apiece in the SUVs and maybe six in all those vans?

-So we're now getting the stage where for hit the Hillary campaign, there's more people in the entourage than the crowd.
+So we're now getting the stage where for the Hillary campaign, there's more people in the entourage than the crowd.

-And I I'm I'm sympathetic too.
+And I'm sympathetic too.

-I certainly don't want her dead, and I'm not saying that for cynical reasons because then Joe Biden would replace her and and and sweep the electoral college and uh the Dems would be in power forever.
+And I'm not saying that for cynical reasons because then Joe Biden would replace her and sweep the Electoral College and the Dems would be in power forever.

 I'm not saying it for cynical reasons.

-I don't I don't wish her ill.
+I don't wish her ill.

-It's the nine eleven ceremony.
+It's the 9-11 ceremony.

-And immediately someone makes the obvious statement, you know, if she can't handle a nine eleven ceremony, how is she expected to handle an actual nine eleven?
+You know, if she can't handle a 9-11 ceremony, how is she expected to handle an actual 9-11?

-The symbolism is is too sad.
+The symbolism is too sad.

 It's too pathetic.

-And the the I'm always mindful.
+And I'm always mindful.

-Any anyone you're mindful for for start you don't want it I entirely accept that she doesn't want it to get out that she's ill.
+I entirely accept that she doesn't want it to get out that she's ill.

 And there's a lot of truth in that.

-So you think about these things.
+So you think about these things, you plan these things.

-So you're trying to juggle your medication to do all that you you start paying attention to things like how many steps are there up to the stage 'cause I don't want to look like I'm crippled uh as I go up to the stage because normally I like to leap and bound uh onto the stage like a gazelle or the uh or the Swiss chamois leaping through the Alps.
+You start paying attention to things like how many steps are there up to the stage, because I don't want to look like I'm crippled as I go up to the stage, because normally I like to leap and bound onto the stage like a gazelle or the Swiss chamois leaping through the Alps.

 That's how I like to get on the stage.

-And when you're sick you start to think about these things.
+And when you're sick, you start to think about these things.

 And I don't have the entourage that Hillary Clinton travels with.

-So when I fall over I'm just going to be lying there because there'll just be two young ladies who won't physically have the strength to pick up a guy like me.
+So when I fall over, I'm just going to be lying there because there'll just be two young ladies who won't physically have the strength to pick up a guy like me.

-So I gave a lot of thought to that and I remember it must be about this time last year standing in a in a Washington crummy awful depressing Washington function hotel about to go down and talk to a ballroom full of people and thinking do I d I'm in real pain do I dare risk having another painkiller and I'm not going to tell you what speech that was but I actually I think I was on pretty good form that day and it looked and it looked terrific.
+And I remember it must be about this time last year standing in a Washington crummy, awful, depressing Washington function hotel, about to go down and talk to a ballroom full of people and thinking, I'm in real pain, do I dare risk having another painkiller?

-And as I said, who is in charge her shoe fell off and she's out of it.
+Her shoe fell off and she's out of it.

 She was unconscious when they put her in that car.